Jimmy Redmond

-James Lewis Redmond III (born August 18, 1977) is a former American football wide receiver and special teamer who played four seasons in the National Football League (NFL) for the Jacksonville Jaguars.
+James Lewis Redmond III (born August 18, 1977) is an American former professional football wide receiver and special teamer who played four seasons in the National Football League (NFL) for the Jacksonville Jaguars.
 He also spent time with the Tennessee Titans and Minnesota Vikings, as well as the Frankfurt Galaxy of NFL Europe.

 Early life

-Jimmy Redmond was born on August 18, 1977 in Kansas City, Missouri.
+Jimmy Redmond was born on August 18, 1977, in Kansas City, Missouri.
 He grew up as a Chiefs fan.
 He went to Blue Springs South (MO) high school.

 College

-Redmond was a 5 star recruit in two sports, Track and American football.
+Redmond was a 5-star recruit in two sports, Track, and American football.
 He signed a scholarship offer to attend college at Ohio State University.
-During his time Ohio State, he made 4 major bowl appearances.
-He was a 2x letter winner, Rose bowl champion, Sugar Bowl champion along with being a 4x Big ten conference champion amassing a 43-7 record with his Buckeye football team.
-After two season ending football injuries, 1997 against Wyoming University and 1998 against West Virginia, Redmond transferred to McNeese State University.
+During his time at Ohio State, he made 4 major bowl appearances.
+He was a 2x letter winner, Rose Bowl champion, and Sugar Bowl champion along with being a 4x Big Ten conference champion amassing a 43-7 record with his Buckeye football team.
+After two season-ending football injuries, 1997 against Wyoming University and 1998 against West Virginia, Redmond transferred to McNeese State University.
 Redmond did not pursue track at McNeese State University.
 He helped guide McNeese State football to the first round of the D1-AA football playoffs against Georgia Southern University, where he had 4 catches for 112 yards and 1 touchdown.
-He was in college from 1995 to 2001 and graduated with a Bachelor of science degree.
+He was in college from 1995 to 2001 and graduated with a Bachelor of Science degree.